 Georgia Beattie is the Founder of Lupé Wines and Single Serve Packaging, and CEO of Beattie Wines, which produce pre-packed wine in shatterproof glasses for every occasion.
-She is also the CEO for Startup Victoria.

 Where did you get the idea for your business?